Neubauer-Ralf/Order-Printer/README.md

-# KuraKura Order Printer 🖨️☕
+# Order Printer

-A lightweight Python script that monitors an email inbox (via IMAP) for Squarespace order notifications and prints a receipt on a thermal printer.
+A lightweight Python script that monitors my email inbox (via IMAP) for Squarespace order notifications and prints a receipt on a thermal printer.
 Designed to run on a Raspberry Pi.

 ## How It Works